phetsims/geometric-optics/doc/implementation-notes.md

 * To ensure that at least 2 rays pass through the optic, the "Many" mode for Rays dynamically varies the number of rays based on the object's distance from the object.
 See `'many'` in `LightRays.ts`.

 * The opacity of framed images is derived from several quantities and magic numbers.
 See `opactityProperty` in `FramedImage`.

+## Sound

+All sound in this sim is provided by common code.

+## Alternative Input

+## PhET-iO

+The PhET-iO instrumentation of this sim is relatively straightforward.
+As described in [Memory Management](https://github.com/phetsims/geometric-optics/blob/master/doc/implementation-notes.md#memory-management), everything in this sim is created at startup.
+So there is no sim-specific use of PhetioGroup or PhetioCapsule.